pedrokpp/pax-anticheat/README.md

 I'm not sure if I'll continue this project, so feel free to use it as you wish

+Huge shout-out to [packetevents](https://github.com/retrooper/packetevents) as I think this is the best packet handler

 ## Checks

 - #### AutoClicker